worldmaking/alicenode_inhabitat/devnotes.md

-# updates
+# test

-X land projectors don't really use defer shading for anything, just pass the color texture through. could save a bit on the two-pass maybe?

-soften the timelapse: an additional pass that gradually mixes current & existing buffers.
-ROLL BACK THIS SHIT, DIDN"T WORK.
+Teleport to nearest peak to the island_center (by traveling uphill)

+why particles move like jelly?
+- look at logs and set fluid_flow_min_threshold

 # urgency

-fs mouse away
-test boot launch
-focus window: why does alice disappear when fullscreen but not focused?
+particles as eggs?

-set farclips for vr etc.
+set defer rendering, farclip, etc. for vr

-why does fungus turn white?

 why does enabling 4 creatures kill the main screen?

-why particles move like jelly?

-particles as eggs?
-stop to have babies

-FPS
+X fs mouse away
+X test boot launch

+X land projectors don't really use defer shading for anything, just pass the color texture through. could save a bit on the two-pass maybe?
-- only render projectors at 30fps
+X only render projectors at 30fps
-- timelapse could be even slower

-Could we increase the land/chem dim but decrease the SDF dim?

-antialias fbo?

 X vr fade should only affect vr world
 X separate lighting for sand vs vr
 Y auto teleport islands

+focus window: why does alice disappear when fullscreen but not focused?

+stop to have babies

+antialias fbo?

 # Bring in the inhabitat species behaviours!!